ikeepo/to-be-a-programmer/docs/job_oriented_job/fastapi.md

 It allows you to simulate HTTP requests - like GET or POST - to your FastAPI app in memory, making it fast and convenient for unit or integration tests.
 It's synchronous by default, but it works seamlessly with FastAPI's async endpoints.
 # FastAPI doesn't support Python 2
+# Starlette vs FastAPI
+Starlette is a lightweight ASGI framework designed for building asynchronos web app.
 # middleware
-In FastAPI, it's a layer of code that sits between the incoming request and the application's reoute handlers, allowing you to process requests or responses globally.
+In FastAPI, it's a layer of code that sits between the incoming request and the application's route handlers, allowing you to process requests or responses globally.
 It's built on Starlette's middleware system and can be used for tasks like logging, authentication, or modifying headers.
 It's a flexible mechanism where you define your own logic to process requests and responses globally.
 ###  CORSMiddleware